Heet6498/CricketViz/README.md

 - heroku

 ### Dataset
-the table contains fields such as Teams, Results, Margin, BR, Toss, Bat, Opposition team, Ground, and Year.
+The table contains fields such as Teams, Results, Margin, BR, Toss, Bat, Opposition team, Ground, and Year.
-(1) Approch
+##### Approch
 - Data scraping from ESPNCricinfo
 - Data cleaning using SQLite and Python